Meet Our Team

 Dr. Jones is passionate about veterinary care and derives great satisfaction from keeping pets healthy.
 Senior pet care and dentistry are just two of her many professional interests.
 A member of the American Veterinary Medical Association and the New York State Veterinary Medical Association, Dr. Jones is also an accredited veterinarian with the United States Department of Agriculture Animal and Plant Health Inspection Service.

-Dr. Jones has three rescue cats, Mouse Ann, Simone and Sabrina.
+Dr. Jones has two rescue cats, Simone and Sabrina.
 Her hobbies include kayaking, geocaching, ceramics and spending time with her family.

 Sarah A. Gebbie, DVM